Hep C treatment challenges may include overcoming stigma, managing side effects, and coping with financial costs. But support is available.

 It’s also possible to internalize stigma.
 This happens when you negatively judge yourself for having hepatitis C.

 In some cases, fear of stigma might make you hesitant to get treatment.
-It’s important to remind yourself that there’s nothing shameful about having hepatitis C. No matter how you got the infection, you deserve to be treated with care and respect.
+But there’s nothing shameful about having hepatitis C. No matter how you contracted the infection, you deserve to be treated with care and respect.

-If you feel like your doctor or other healthcare providers are judging you, consider switching to a new doctor or treatment center.
-If you’re having feelings of isolation, anxiety, or other negative emotions, consider looking for a mental health professional who can help you cope with the social and emotional effects of the disease.
+If you feel like a healthcare professional is judging you, consider switching to a different healthcare professional or treatment center.
+If you’re experiencing isolation, anxiety, or other difficult emotions, consider looking for a mental health professional who can help you cope with the social and emotional effects of the disease.

 Treatment for hepatitis C can be expensive.
 If the costs of care are too high for you to manage, you might be eligible for financial help.